blakeben/FrogShield/README.md

 The goal of `FrogShield` is to illustrate three key layers of defense against prompt injection:

-1.  **Input Validation:** Analyzing incoming prompts against known malicious patterns (loaded from `patterns.txt`) and using placeholder functions (`frogshield/utils/text_analysis.py`) to check for suspicious syntax or context manipulation.
+1.  **Input Validation:** Analyzing incoming prompts against known malicious patterns (loaded from `config_data/patterns.txt`) and using placeholder functions (`frogshield/utils/text_analysis.py`) to check for suspicious syntax or context manipulation.
 2.  **Model Hardening (Conceptual):** The `frogshield/model_hardener.py` module provides methods for *generating* adversarial examples and testing model boundaries conceptually.
 It does **not** perform actual model training.
-3.  **Real-time Monitoring:** Analyzing the LLM's output for suspicious keywords or refusal messages, and monitoring basic behavioral patterns (like response length) for anomalies using placeholder logic (`frogshield/realtime_monitor.py`).
+3.  **Real-time Monitoring:** Analyzing the LLM's output for suspicious keywords (loaded from `config_data/`) or refusal messages, and monitoring basic behavioral patterns (like response length) for anomalies using placeholder logic (`frogshield/realtime_monitor.py`).

 ## Components